Tobai24/Brain_tumor_classifier/README.md

 - **Pituitary**: Tumors located in the pituitary gland.
 - **No Tumor**: Healthy brain scans with no abnormalities.

-For more details about the dataset, refer to the [data folder](./data/README.md).
+For more details about the dataset and step on how to download it, refer to the [data folder](./data/README.md).

 ## 🎉 Live Streamlit App